sdasgup3/PLDI-2020-Artifact-Evaluation/README.md

 The list also includes function `himenobmtxpa/jacobi`, the biggest function we tried lifting before submission, wherein the size of the extracted LLVM IR,
       using the Compositional Lifter, is `32105` LOC.

+**Note**
+The runtime of the matcher on `himenobmtxpa/jacobi` might take up-to 4 mins.
+The reviewer might want to take down that function from the list ``~/Github/validating-binary-decompilation/tests/program_translation_validation/single-source-benchmark/docs/AE_docs/samplePassList.txt`.

 Running PLV in batch mode, over a sample list of functions, involves the following steps
 ```